 Many people have roles in early childhood classrooms.
 As a result, collaboration is a key component of being an early childhood educator.
 In this lesson, look at the types of people involved in early childhood education and tips for collaboration.

 4. Tips & Strategies for Teaching to Course Standards

 While standards are a means by which states, school districts, and schools ensure uniformity in teaching, not every teacher understands how to use them to their advantage.
 This lesson will look at how to analyze standards and use them to design activities and assessments in the classroom.

 5. Managing the Physical Space for Early Childhood Learning

-In this lesson, we will learn strategies for managing physical space in the context of early childhood learning.
-We will learn about the importance of safety, functionality, and aesthetics.
-We will also look at how seating arrangements can be configured.
+In this lesson, we'll learn strategies for managing physical space in the context of early childhood learning.
+We'll learn about the importance of safety, functionality, and aesthetics.
+We'll also look at how seating arrangements can be configured.

 6. Establishing Daily Classroom Routines

 The learning environment must be properly managed to promote student success.
 This lesson describes ideas for making clear expectations for classroom schedules, transitions, and routines.